-This article first appeared in my weekly column with the Business Daily on October 23, 2016
+This article first appeared in my weekly column in the Business Daily on February 26, 2017

 Anzetse Were is a development economist; email@example.com

-This article first appeared in my column in the Business Daily on October 16, 2016
+This article first appeared in the Business Daily on February 12, 2017

 Anzetse Were is a development economist; firstname.lastname@example.org